What to do if…

 Scope note

-This is first-steps-only guidance for the first hours/day after symptoms start.
-Medication reactions and interactions can be complex, so same-day clinical triage is often the safest next move.
+This is first-steps-only guidance for the first hours or day after symptoms start.
+Medication reactions and interactions can be complex, and later decisions may need help from a prescriber, pharmacist, GP, urgent-care clinician, or specialist.

 Important note

-This is general information, not a diagnosis or a substitute for medical care.
-If you feel you might collapse, you’re struggling to breathe, or symptoms are rapidly worsening, call 999.
+This is general information, not medical advice, a diagnosis, or a substitute for urgent medical care.
+If you feel you might collapse, you are struggling to breathe, or symptoms are rapidly worsening, call 999.

 Additional Resources